Gizra/message/README.md

   "Override global settings" checkbox will make the global settings ignore the current message type and will allow to set purging definitions for the current type.

-Decoupled arguments
+Computed arguments plugin
 ============
 When saving a message to the DB the reference to the arguments callbacks stored in the DB as well.
 This will be a problem when we want to change the name of the function.

-Message allows you to keep the message text with the arguments but the callbacks will be handled with a CTOOLS plugin.
+Message allows you to keep the message text with the arguments but the callbacks will be handled with a CTools plugin.

-Message example define a 'Message arguments' plugin for the 'Example arguments' message type.
+Message example define a 'Computed arguments' plugin for the 'Example arguments' message type.
+The name of the plugin need to be the name of the message type.

 `example_arguments.inc`:
 ```php